November 26, 2023

 The parable of the great judgment lets us glimpse something of what that Empire is about: compassion is the law of the land.
 In the Realm of God everybody gets what they need to thrive as members of the Body.
 That means special attention to the folks who are most harmed by our systems of privilege and exclusion.
 So God takes the side of the poor and powerless and marginalized, and commands us to do the same.
 Honoring Jesus as our king means committing to obeying his command to care for the poor and hurting.

-For those who believe in a literal hell, this is one of two stories Jesus tells specifically imagining such a thing—the other is the rich man and Lazarus.
+For those who believe in a literal hell, this story in Matthew is one of two stories Jesus tells specifically imagining such a thing—the other is the rich man and Lazarus.
 In both cases, the way you end up hell is not based on your religion, your creed, your faith, or even your prayer life, but ignoring the poor.
 It’s a great passage to begin with when discussing with “literalists.”
 Our true Sovereign is not found among the trappings of power, but among the poor.
 God does not just care about the poor; God is among the poor.
 To obey the sovereign of the Empire of Grace, we share the ruler’s passion and compassion for the poor.

 Call to Worship